heremaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 >
 > Your account needs access to the Data Hub Add-on Services.

-To use Schema Validation you need to put additional data into the space definition.
-Please add a processor with the ID *schema-validator* and put either a URL to a valid JSON schema or the complete schema as JSON string into the param *schema*:
+To use Schema Validation, you need to put additional data into the space definition.
+Add a processor with the ID *schema-validator* and put either a URL to a valid JSON schema or the complete schema as JSON string into the param *schema*: